 Procedural Safeguards for Children with Disabilities and their Parents

 This document provides parents with the required notice of the procedural safeguards available under the Individuals with Disabilities Education Act (IDEA).
 The items covered in the Procedural Safeguards include: confidentiality of information; discipline; due process; children with disabilities enrolled by their parents in private schools when free, appropriate, public education (FAPE) is an issue; and state complaint procedures.
-The Procedural Safeguards are provided in English, Spanish, Bosnian and Vietnamese.
+The Procedural Safeguards are provided in English, Arabic, Somali, Spanish, Tongan, Vietnamese and Navajo.

 As you begin to learn about the IEP process and other services and programs, you will hear many “acronyms” or letters that stand for (represent) a series of words.
 You will be introduced to the “Special Education Alphabet Soup”.
 Many services, organizations, programs, and laws are referred to by their acronyms.